kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

     * The final volume of liquid in each well should be 40 uL.
 Adjust the buffer volume accordingly.

 #.
 Add correct amount of protease into each well.
 #.
-Add 4 uL of diluted compound into wells assigned for different concentrations.
+Add 4 μL of diluted compound into wells assigned for different concentrations.

-    * 4 uL is for convenient's sake, the final concentration is 10x diluted when added into the wells.
+    * 4 μL is for convenient's sake, the final concentration is 10x diluted when added into the wells.
 It does not have to strictly be 4 μL, can adjust and calculate desired final volume to added into each well.

 #.
 Incubate, room temperature, 30 mins.
 #.
 Thaw substrate from -20 C.
 #.
 Dilute substrate from 10 mM stock to 1 mM working stock in assay buffer.
 #.
-Add 4 uL diluted substrate into each well.
+Add 4 μL diluted substrate into each well.

-    * Again, 4 uL is not a strict requirement, just for convenient.
+    * Again, 4 μL is not a strict requirement, just for convenient.
 Adjust accordingly.

 #.
 Incubate, room temperature, 120 mins.
 #.
 Read plate at 380 nm excitation and 445 nm emission.